INDUS Holding AG (von NuWays AG): BUY

 °

-Die INDUS Holding Aktie wird aktuell mit einem Minus von -0,97 % und einem Kurs von 20,45EUR gehandelt.
+Die INDUS Holding Aktie wird aktuell mit einem Minus von -1,41 % und einem Kurs von 21,00EUR gehandelt.

 Analyst: